opinion

 Turning Compliance into Opportunity

-When I discuss with merchants the potential of opt-out cross-sales going away, there is a general feeling from many paysite owners that this would mean the end of their program.
+When I discuss with merchants the potential of opt-out cross-sales going away, there is a general feeling among many paysite owners that this would mean the end of their business.
 They worry that these sales are essential to profitability.
 With the cost to produce or purchase content, buy traffic, maintain infrastructure and now comply with age verification laws, there is a lot of financial pressure on paysites.

 Yet while the loss of opt-outs may cut short-term revenue, it also opens the door for sustainable, compliant monetization strategies.
 With the ever-increasing pressure on our industry, now is the time to experiment with new ways to replace opt-out cross-sale revenue.